-A combination of just three ingredients, bar the garnish – London Dry Gin, tonic and ice – a chilled, sparkling G&T is one of life’s great pleasures.
+A combination of just three ingredients, bar the garnish – London Dry Gin, tonic and ice – a perfectly made gin and tonic is one of life’s great pleasures.
 After a weekend spent celebrating the fantastic gin festival that is International Gin & Tonic Day, we look at the curiously complex history of this simple yet distinctive cocktail, explain why our London Dry Gin is the perfect tonic-match and suggest a few autumnal variations on the original.

 The G & T: A Juniper Journey

 Gin originated in 16th century Holland, where a juniper-based-spirit (invented by Dr. Sylvius de Bouve) was first prescribed as a medicinal treatment.
 This remedy turned into the popular Dutch sip, Jenever, which made its way across the Channel and evolved into the popular affordable tipple, gin.
 Gin became ubiquitous, with an incredible 11 million gallons being consumed by Londoners alone in 1750, before a series of laws curbed the grim period known as the ‘Gin Craze’.
 By the mid-19th century, gin came to be considered a gentleman’s drink.

 In 1857 the British Crown took over governance of India, with officers heading to the tropical region, where they encountered a new malady: malaria.
 Fortunately, by drinking a daily ‘tonic’ (a mixture of quinine powder from the South American Cinchona, or ‘fever tree’, and water) the disease was kept at bay.